Quantum metrology with full and fast quantum control: Quantum metrology protocols

 An interesting situation is the case of the X-noise:~a noise similar to dephasing but with the generator perfectly transversal to the Hamiltonian encoding the parameter.
-For a fixed sensing time $t$ the bounds~\cite{Escher:11,Kolodynski:12} impose asymptotic SS.
+For a fixed sensing time $t$ the bounds~\cite{Escher:11,Kolodynski:12} impose asymptotic standard scaling.
 However, in frequency estimation one strongly benefits from decreasing the sensing time while increasing the number of probes $N$.
-Indeed, by optimizing the sensing time of the protocols (a) and (b) for each given $N$, it was shown that one may asymptotically beat the SS and achieve the $1/N^{5/3}$ precision scaling~\cite{Chaves:12}.
+Indeed, by optimizing the sensing time of the protocols (a) and (b) for each given $N$, it was shown that one may asymptotically beat the standard scaling and achieve the $1/N^{5/3}$ precision scaling~\cite{Chaves:12}.

-Moreover, it has been shown that one can even restore the HS of precision for such strictly transversal noise after allowing for fast possibly multi-step EC~\cite{Dur:14, Kessler:14, Arrad:14, Ozeri:13}.
+Moreover, it has been shown that one can even restore the HS of precision for such strictly transversal noise after allowing for fast possibly multi-step error correction~\cite{Dur:14, Kessler:14, Arrad:14, Ozeri:13}.
 This is a particular case of the metrological scenario depicted in \figref{fig:hierarchy}(c).
-Here, in addition to employing ancillary particles, the experimenter is capable of freely interjecting the sensing process with $m$ control pulses that may act on both probes and ancillae representing, e.g. EC steps~\cite{Dur:14, Kessler:14, Arrad:14, Ozeri:13}, dynamical-decoupling pulses~\cite{Viola:98,*Viola:99,*Viola:03, *Viola:09, *Viola:10, *West:10} or any general adaptive feedback scheme~\cite{Wiseman2009}.
+Here, in addition to employing ancillary particles, the experimenter is capable of freely interjecting the sensing process with $m$ control pulses that may act on both probes and ancillae representing, e.g. error correction steps~\cite{Dur:14, Kessler:14, Arrad:14, Ozeri:13}, dynamical-decoupling pulses~\cite{Viola:98,Viola:99,Viola:03,Viola:09,Viola:10,West:10} or any general adaptive feedback scheme~\cite{Wiseman2009,Chiribella2012}.
 Notice that protocol (c) is more general than \figref{fig:hierarchy}(b) and one can obtain the latter from the former simply by allowing the intermediate operations to be the identity.

 The most general and powerful metrology protocol, and the main focus of the current work, is the one depicted in \figref{fig:hierarchy}(d).
 Here, the experimenter prepares a suitably entangled state between a \emph{single} probe and many ancillae, and is capable of frequently interjecting the evolution with FFQC---an arbitrary number, $k$, of most general intermediate control operations acting on the overall state of probe-plus-ancillae.
 Moreover, by choosing $k$ sufficiently large one can ensure the sensing time spent by the probe in between successive FFQC steps to be \emph{infinitesimal}.
 It is this additional power of frequently interjecting the sensing process with \emph{fast} quantum control that we exploit throughout the remainder of this work to establish the ultimate bounds on precision.
 This intermediate control allows one in fact to modify the noise process, a possibility that has not been considered in previous approaches.